-This program provides funding for faculty-led undergraduate study trips and seminars in Europe.
-Several grants of up to $20,000 will be made each year, with one set aside for graduate student groups pending interest.
+This program provides funding for faculty-led student trips and seminars in Europe.
+Three or four grants of up to $20,000 will be made each year, with one set aside for graduate student groups pending interest.

-Such trips are typically site-specific opportunities for immersive European studies.
+Faculty-led student trips are typically site-specific opportunities for immersive European studies.
 Trips are typically short-term (5-7 days) and may (but need not) connect to a course for credit.
 They might take place during the academic year breaks (fall, winter, or spring breaks, or sometime during the summer).
 Applications received fewer than four months in advance of the trip will be denied.

-Please note that Notre Dame International provides health and safety resources for faculty and students.
-Undergraduate students traveling abroad are required to register their travel via NDI's Travel Registry.
+Please note that Notre Dame International (NDI) provides health and safety resources for faculty and students.
+Undergraduate students traveling abroad are required to register their travel via the NDI Travel Registry.

 This is meant as an opportunity for faculty to share their passion and expertise with students on site in Europe or in venues relevant to European Studies (archives, museums, etc.).
 Therefore proposals should focus on sites where on-site interaction is vital, e.g.: European film, art, or opera festivals; historical sites; academic and professional conferences; libraries, archeological sites, archives, artistic and architectural installations, etc.

 Study trips will ideally link to other educational goals by stimulating undergraduate research projects, senior theses, distinction papers, and independent work, or simply by supporting students toward the completion of their major or minor.

 The ideal proposal will also elicit local expertise and talent in a manner that allows for a reciprocal relationship with Notre Dame, e.g. return lectures, panels, or presentations on campus in South Bend.

 Proposals that involve interdisciplinary, cross-unit cooperation may be eligible for higher amounts.
 Study trips that support the integrative course requirement of the University’s new curriculum will be given special consideration.